francesco-innocenti/francesco-innocenti.github.io/_posts/2025-10-21-PhD-Reflections.md

 life), this line of thinking assumes that research progress (or output) is linear.
 If (say) you're aiming for 3 papers in a 3-year PhD, it means that you should publish one paper per year.
 However, like many other things, research efforts compound.
-So expect progress to be slower at first and suddely skyrocket later on.
+So expect progress to be slower at first and suddenly skyrocket later on.
 This compounding is not unlimited of course (we have only so much time).
-I would also say that aiming for more than 3 first-author, high-quality papers per year is likely to reduce the quality of one's work.
+I would also say that aiming for more than 3 first-author, high-quality papers per year is likely to reduce the quality of the worka, although this can depend on the type of papers.
 * **Try always the simplest thing first.** As a starting PhD student, I found it tempting to try to solve many problems at once and build a complicated solution.
 However, in research as in again many other things in life, the best